mechmotum/mechmotum.github.io/content/pages/research/bicycle-crashes.rst

 Ongoing Work
 ============

-- **Characterisation of the Point of No Return:** Simulation of a simplified bicycle model in order to find the boundaries of bicycle riding and control.
+- **Single-cyclist crashes classification:** We know the hypothesised mechanisms that are present in bicycle crashes; however, they have not been proven or discussed based on bicycle dynamics theory.
+The goal is to discuss these mechanisms with the theory and provide a concise background for classifying bicycle crashes.
+Therefore, we provide a classification that takes into account different layers that contribute to the outcome of the critical scenario.
+In addition, we consider how the biomechanics and control of the rider play a role in the mechanisms to highlight the knowledge gap in this area.

-- **Kinematic data from monocular video:** Real world data of single bicycle crashes is scarcely available, therefore, we aim to extract the kinematics of the system from monocuclar videos.
+- **Kinematic data from monocular video:** Real-world data of single bicycle crashes is scarcely available; therefore, we aim to extract the kinematics of the system from monocular videos.
+To this end, we are using computer vision methods such as instance segmentation to track the motion of the bicycle in the scene.